d18c7db/Gauntlet_FPGA/doc/readme.md

 FF FF FF FF FF FF FF FF D8 D9 FF FF FF FF FF FF FF FF FF FF FF FF FF FF
 </pre>

-Since MPX output of MO Horizontal Line Buffer is not as expected, problem may be with MOHLB.
+Since `MPX` output of MO Horizontal Line Buffer is not as expected, problem may be with `MOHLB`.

-Simplistic way of how MOHLB works:
+Simplistic way of how `MOHLB` works:
 There are two 512B RAMs that alternately buffer a **single video line** of sprites.
 Focusing on just one of those buffers, if two sprites overlap, the first sprite in the linked list is written to the buffer, then the next sprite in the linked list is written to the buffer, etc. If the sprites overlap and the current value of the sprite is visible (not FF) then it overwrites the memory location (covers the pixel of the sprite below) but if the current value of the sprite is transparent (FF), then it is not written to RAM so the pixel of the sprite below remains unchanged and shows through.

 <pre>